Entanglement negativity, Holography and Black holes: Entanglement entropy and entanglement negativity in

+In recent years, there has been significant effort to determine the large central charge limit of the above mentioned conformal blocks.
+Although there is no rigorous proof for this, there is strong evidence that these blocks exponentiate in the limit $c\to\infty$ (as long as $\frac{h_i}{c}$ and $\frac{h_p}{c}$ are held fixed in this limit) \cite{Fitzpatrick:2014vua,Hartman:2013mia}.
+This exponentiation may be expressed as follows

+Note that this result is valid in the large central charge limit alone and there are both perturbative and non-perturbative corrections in $O[\frac{1}{c}]$.
+The method to determine the exponentiated blocks involves examining their monodromy properties around the singularities of the stress tensor $T(z)$ in various channels.
+This technique is based on earlier works by Zamolodchikov et al. where they had examined the semi-classical conformal blocks in the context of the Liouville field theory \cite{Zamolodchikov:1985ie,Zamolodchikov:1995aa,Harlow:2011ny}.

+The above mentioned technique has been used to investigate the large central charge limit of the entanglement entropy of two disjoint intervals in a $CFT_{1+1}$ which is also described by a specific four point twist correlator \cite{Headrick:2010zt,Hartman:2013mia,Faulkner:2013yia,Banerjee:2016qca}.
+In these articles the authors have shown that that the leading large central charge contribution to the corresponding four point function is universal (i.e it is independent of the operator content of the theory) and matches exactly with that predicted from the Ryu-Takayanagi conjecture.

+Observe that the above arguments also apply to to the four point function twist correlator in a $CFT_{1+1}$ that is related to the entanglement negativity in eq. (\ref {ENCFTM}) \footnote{ In a recent article (arXiv:1712.02288) utilizing the monodromy technique, we have provided a proof of this assertion for the four point function related to the entanglement negativity.
+Also note that for a simpler case of a mixed state described by two adjacent intervals in a $CFT_{1+1}$ the large central charge result for the entanglement negativity was obtained in \cite{Kulaxizi:2014nma} which bears out the above assertion.}.
+Hence we expect that in the large central charge limit the non-universal term given by the function $f(x)$ in eq.(\ref{ENCFTfiniteI}) for the entanglement negativity is sub leading and the leading contribution arises from the universal part which is expressed below

-The above equation clearly demonstrates that in the large central charge limit the entanglement negativity for a $CFT_{1+1}$ assumes this universal form describing the removal of the thermal contribution and leading to the distillable quantum entanglement.
-In the context of the $AdS/CFT$ correspondence the large central charge limit essentially describes the large $N$ limit of the boundary CFT through the Brown-Henneaux formula \cite {Henningson:1998gx,Karch:2015rpa}.
+From the above discussion it is clear that in the large central charge limit, the entanglement negativity for the bipartite finite temperature mixed state of a $CFT_{1+1}$ assumes this universal form illustrating the elimination of the thermal contribution and leading to the distillable entanglement.
+In the context of the $AdS/CFT$ correspondence, the large central charge limit essentially describes the large $N$ limit of the boundary CFT through the Brown-Henneaux formula \cite {Henningson:1998gx,Karch:2015rpa}.
 This leads us to the possibility of a corresponding holographic conjecture for the entanglement negativity in the $AdS/CFT$ scenario.
-As mentioned earlier, the authors Chaturvedi, Malvimat and Sengupta ( CMS) in \cite{Chaturvedi:2016rcn} proposed such a holographic conjecture which exactly reproduces the above result in eq. (\ref {larcEN}) from a bulk computation which involves a Euclidean BTZ black hole in the $AdS_3/CFT_2$ scenario.
+As mentioned earlier, in \cite{Chaturvedi:2016rcn} (CMS) we proposed such a holographic conjecture which exactly reproduces the above result in eq. (\ref {larcEN}) from a bulk computation which involves a Euclidean BTZ black hole in the $AdS_3/CFT_2$ scenario.
+Furthermore we also demonstrated that our conjecture leads to the correct form for the negativity of a bipartite pure state described by the $CFT_{1+1}$ vacuum given in eq.(\ref{ENCFTzero}).
 This is briefly reviewed in the following section.